mocktomata/mocktomata/README.md

-Since `komondor` will record the calls, if they contain sensitive information you don't want to keep in the record, you can remove them in the `spec.actions` before you make the `spec.satisfy()` call.
+Since `komondor` will record the calls, if they contain sensitive information you don't want to keep in the record, you can remove them in the `spec.actions` before you make the `spec.done()` call.

+## speced.satisfy(expectations)

+You can use this method instead of `speced.done()` if you want to validate the call has been performed correctly.

+It is generally better than `speced.done()`;
+however, since there are still come changes need to be made to the spec record before it is stable, using `speced.done()` saves you some tendious work in updating the expectations before that happens.

 ## FAQ

 ### Nothing happen when I change to save mode

-Check if you have wait for `spec.satisfy()`.
+Check if you have wait for `speced.done()`.

-i.e., you should have `await yourSpec.satisfy(...)` in your test.
+i.e., you should have `await yourSpec.done(...)` in your test.

-The record will be save once the `satisfy()` call is passed.
+The record will be save when `done()` resolves.

-This prevent bad information overriding saved good information.

 ### Using komondor with node-fetch